copyme/DTP_API/README.md

 10-Oct-22 13:49:35 : DTP_API - END SESSION
 ```

-## Control via XML
+## Control via XML configuration file

-Below is an example of ax XML used to generalize the integration and push certain information from the code to the
+XML configuration file is used to generalize the integration and push certain information from the code to the
 external configuration file to make the implementation general and easy to maintain.

-### The below list explains the tags:
+### DTP configuration tags:

 * `DTP_config`: the root of the XML configuration,
 * `NAME`: name given to the configuration, for example, the name of the platform,